SaierLaboratory/TCDBtools/manuals/famXpander.md

 This program performs _blastp_ or _psiblast_ searches of query proteins against the NCBI non-redundant database.
 The sequences of top matches are extracted and redundant sequences filtered out.
-This program is similar to protocol1 from the [BioV suite](https://github.com/SaierLaboratory/BioVx), but there are three main differences: **1)** famXpander performs blast searches locally, although it can also run them remotely; **2)** blast searches are performed  first for all protein queries and the redundant sequences are removed at the end only once; and **3)** famXpander can extract either the full sequence
+This program is similar to and substitutes _protocol1_ from the [BioV suite](https://github.com/SaierLaboratory/BioVx).
+There are three main differences between these 2 programs: **1)** famXpander performs blast searches locally, although it can also run them remotely; **2)** blast searches are performed  first for all protein queries and the redundant sequences are removed at the end only once; and **3)** famXpander can extract either the full sequence